-Referencing Oliver and Kate’s Father’s Day posts, Bill said, “It makes me feel horrible.
+Referencing Oliver Hudson and Kate Hudson’s Father’s Day posts, Bill Hudson said, “It makes me feel horrible.
 If that’s what it takes to make you feel better, then change your name to Russell.
 It doesn’t mean I love you any less.
 It doesn’t mean I wouldn’t want this to go away.
 Doesn’t mean that I wouldn’t want to resolve this, but shut up already.”

 Bill Hudson said Goldie Hawn made it hard for him to see their kids

-Bill noted in his interview with The Daily Mail that he didn’t think he abandoned his kids, rather Goldie made it impossible for him to see them.
+Bill Hudson noted in his interview with The Daily Mail that he didn’t think he abandoned his kids, rather Hawn made it impossible for him to see them.

 “Goldie poisoned them against me,” he claimed.
 “She told the kids I’d moved to Portland.
 I did go to Portland for eight months to make an album but then I came back to LA.
 I never abandoned my family.
 I never walked away.
 I wanted to be a father to Kate and Oliver but Goldie made it harder and harder for me to see them.
 It’s all about control.
 What Goldie wants, Goldie gets.”

-He also claimed to have written letters to Kate and Oliver frequently after the divorce, but he didn’t know if they ever received them.
-In a new episode of Kate and Oliver’s Sibling Revelry podcast that aired Jan.
-8, 2021, Kate expressed interest in reconciling old woulds.
+He also claimed to have written letters to Kate Hudson and Oliver Hudson frequently after the divorce, but he didn’t know if they ever received them.
+In an episode of Kate and Oliver’s Sibling Revelry podcast that aired on Jan.
+8, 2021, Kate Hudson expressed interest in reconciling old wounds.